-This creamy Sausage Potato Soup is not only easily made in one pot, it’s also delicious and heartwarming.
+This creamy Sausage Potato Soup recipe is not only easily made in one pot, it’s also delicious and heartwarming.
 Italian sausage, red baby potatoes and other vegetables pack this soup with flavor.

 Sausage Potato Soup Ingredients

 - Italian sausage: Spicy Italian sausage is a great alternative for those that enjoy more heat.
 You can also use sweet Italian sausage.

 - Celery: If you would like to add another vegetable or two, like broccoli, cauliflower, or squash, feel free to include it.